Not all distributors are created equal. There are good and not-so-good distributors.

 I recently asked Greg Snider of Blu Sky Media Group, a well respected distribution company, to offer some advice about what to consider when researching distributors:

-1.)
+Some questions to ask a prospective distributor:1.)
 How long have you been in the distribution business?

 2.)
 How many publishers/companies do you distribute?